M48A5, The Patton III with a bite! (suggestion draft)

 Disclaimer: There is already a suggestion for the M48A5; however, that version is an experimental version that was a testbed for a stabilizer.
 The version suggested here does not feature any stabilization and is the actual production variant.

 The introduction of the M48A5 would also help to bring equipment to the US Tech tree that currently is seen on very few vehicles for the US.
-There is also the fact that its BR would likely be set at 8.0 due to the premium Magtech 3 that was removed from the US when Israel was introduced to the game, as the Magtech 3 is almost identical to the M48A5 in appearance with the major changes being in its engine, the lack of smoke grenades on the M48A5, and the roof mounted machine gun.
+There is also the fact that its BR would likely be set at 8.0 due to it being nearly identical to the premium Magtech 3 that was removed from the US when Israel was introduced into the game.

-The m48A5 was one of the lesser-known variants of the m48. it featured the M68 105mm cannon mounted in an M60 turret that was placed upon an M48A3’s Hull.
-Its mobility was unaffected in terms of top speed acceleration was possibly affected).
+The m48A5 was one of the lesser-known variants of the m48, it featured the M68 105mm cannon mounted in an M60 turret that was placed upon a modified M48A3’s Hull.
+Its mobility was unaffected in terms of top speed (acceleration was possibly affected).
 The M48A5 was fitted with an M1 cupola (the same one seen on the current M48A1) and was fitted with an M2 BMG 12.7mm machine gun.
 The m48A5 was also armed with an M37 7.62mm coax machine gun.

 The M48A5 was one of the most capable Patton III variants in the world, it was able to be mounted with an M8 bulldozer kit, giving it the ability to create defensive positions and lowering its visible profile.
 The M48A5 was also capable of mounting an infrared spotlight that would allow for the m48 to operate at night without having to use its headlights.